matt-in-a-hat/silverstripe-webp-image/README.md

 ### Apache `.htaccess` Configuration

 For Apache users, add rules to prioritize `.webp` files in your `.htaccess`.
-For detailed instructions, see [CSS-Tricks' guide](https://css-tricks.com/using-webp-images/).
+This module will automatically update the .htaccess in the public/assets folder on build.
+[See the template here](templates/SilverStripe/Assets/Flysystem/PublicAssetAdapter_HTAccess.ss)

 ## Testing WebP Support